 Hands-on clinical work.
 UToledo distance learners in the master’s program complete the required clinical experiences at the OPO, transplant center or tissue bank with which they are affiliated.

 Online community.
-Every online class in the human donation science master’s program features a discussion board.
+Every online class in the transplantation and donation sciences master’s program features a discussion board.
 Distance learners communicate with each other and foster a sense of community.

 Network.
 UToledo has an active alumni network.

-UToledo’s job placement rate is almost 100% for graduates of our P.S.M. program in human donation science.
+UToledo’s job placement rate is almost 100% for graduates of our P.S.M. program in transplantation and donation sciences.
 Donation coordinators earn an average starting salary of $65,000 per year.

 80% of our graduates during the past 15 years continue to work in the organ procurement and transplantation field, and 25% of them are now in management and leadership roles.